Police: Gunman fled Illinois hotel after shooting officer

 Brass didn't know what specific crimes the warrants alleged but said Brown was from the Springfield area, in central Illinois.

 Police believe Brown had left the Rockford area by early Thursday afternoon.
-Investigators said he fled it a light blue or silver Mercury Grand Marquis.
+Investigators said he fled in a light blue or silver Mercury Grand Marquis.

 "We just want to end this incident peacefully with his surrender," Brass said.
 "We have prayers for the officer that was hit and we have prayers for the officers that are trying to locate the suspect."